javi23ruiz/HotNews/README.md

 ## Main features of the project

-1. Mail Sender: Module to send an email to a user with the links of the news including a summary (applying NLP techniques), source of the news, date published and an image if found.
+1. Mail Sender: Module to send an email to a user with the links of the news including a summary (applying NLP techniques), source of the news, date published and an image if found in teh article.
 2. Podcast generator: Module to generate a .mp3 file with the audio of the summary of the news.
+3. The News are generated using several APIs:
+    - NEWS API: HTTP REST API for searching and retrieving articles all over the web.
+The free version is           implemented in this application, therefore you can only go back in time one month.
+The articles are ranked by relevancy and by default the application returns 10 articles.
+A keyword must be specified by the user to search for that specific company.
+    - Bloomberg API:
+    -

 ## Installation